 I’m crazy because of you.

-You might also be wondering what are some other words with similar meanings.
+You might also be wondering what some other Korean words with similar meanings are.
 Here are some expressions with which you can enhance your vocabulary.

 A Word of Caution About Romanization